Get insider access

 Samsung vs Google

 Both Samsung and Google produce a small lineup of mostly truly wireless earbuds.
 You'll need to use one of their associated smartphones to get the most out of either brand's products, as some features are only available within their native ecosystem.
 Both brands' current offerings are alike as most of their in-ears have neutral sound profiles and features like virtual soundstage.
-Google tends to have better continuous battery life, though.
+Google's earbuds tend to have a better continuous battery life, though.

 Samsung vs OnePlus